You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 Mum's screaming, I don't understand why, this is terrific!

-But Mum looks scared, I don't like it when she's scared, so
+But Mum looks scared, I don't like it when she's scared, so I'll fix it.

 The smooth butter knife glints in the room's light.